skooner-k8s/skooner/README.md

 <a name="Metrics"></a>
 ## Metrics
-k8dash relies heavily on [metrics-server](https://github.com/kubernetes-incubator/metrics-server) to display real time cluster metrics.
+k8dash relies heavily on [metrics-server](https://github.com/kubernetes-incubator/metrics-server) to display real-time cluster metrics.
 It is strongly recommended to have metrics-server installed to get the best experiance from k8dash.

 + [Installing metrics-server](https://github.com/kubernetes-incubator/metrics-server)
 + [Running metrics-server with kubeadm](https://medium.com/@waleedkhan91/how-to-configure-metrics-server-on-kubeadm-provisioned-kubernetes-cluster-f755a2ac43a2)